Harry Altham: Early life

-The son of the British Army officer Edward Altham Altham and his Scottish wife, Georgina Emily Nicol, he was born on 30 November 1888 in Yorktown in Camberley.
+The son of the British Army officer Edward Altham Altham and his Scottish wife, Georgina Emily Nicol, Altham was born on 30 November 1888 in Yorktown in Camberley.
 He was educated at Repton School, where he captained the cricket eleven.
 A member of what was considered the best English school eleven of all time, Wisden described his schoolboy abilities as "more the made than the natural cricketer".
-A month after completing his final year at Repton, Altham made his debut in first-class cricket for Surrey, playing a single match against Leicestershire at in the County Championship.
+A month after completing his final year at Repton, Altham made his debut in first-class cricket for Surrey, playing a single match against Leicestershire in the 1908 County Championship.
 From Repton, he matriculated to Trinity College, Oxford.
-The following season, he featured in a County Championship match for Surrey in May 1909, before proceeding to make two first-class appearances for Oxford University Cricket Club in June, the same month that he also played against Oxford for Surrey.
+The following season, he featured in a County Championship match for Surrey in May, before proceeding to make two first-class appearances for Oxford University Cricket Club in June, the same month that he also played against Oxford for Surrey.
 He made four first-class appearances for Oxford in 1910, and played once for Surrey against Oxford at The Oval, scoring a maiden half century (51 runs).

-Altham made six first-class appearances for Oxford in 1911, including gaining a blue by playing in The University Match against Cambridge at Lord's, having missed out playing in the match in the preceding two seasons.
+Altham made six first-class appearances for Oxford in 1911, gaining a blue by playing in The University Match against Cambridge at Lord's, having missed out playing in the match in the preceding two seasons.
 He played his final season for Oxford in 1912, making a further six first-class appearances and gaining a second blue by making consecutive appearances in The University Match.
 After completing his studies at Oxford and graduating with a second class degree in literae humaniores, Altham played six matches for Surrey in the latter half of the 1912 County Championship.
 In May 1913, he was appointed a master and cricket coach at Winchester College.
-He made just one appearance in first-class cricket in 1913, playing for the Marylebone Cricket Club (MCC) against Yorkshire in the season-ending Scarborough Festival.
-He did not play first-class cricket in 1914, a season which was curtailed due to the outbreak of the First World War.
+He made just one first-class appearance in 1913, playing for the Marylebone Cricket Club (MCC) against Yorkshire in the season-ending Scarborough Festival.
+He did not play first-class cricket in 1914, a season that was curtailed due to the outbreak of the First World War.